-We have audited the accompanying financial statements of Pacific Booker Minerals Inc. (the "Company"), which comprise the statements of financial position as at January 31, 2018 and 2017, and the statements of comprehensive loss, changes in equity and cash flows for the three years ended January 31, 2018, 2017, and 2016, and the related notes, comprising a summary of significant accounting policies and other explanatory information (collectively referred to as the financial statements).
+We have audited the accompanying statements of financial position of Pacific Booker Minerals Inc. (the Company) as of January 31, 2019 and 2018, and the related statements of comprehensive loss, changes in equity, and cash flows for each of the years in the three year period ended January 31, 2019, and the related notes (collectively referred to as the financial statements).

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2018 and 2017, and its financial performance and its cash flows for the three years ended January 31, 2018, 2017, and 2016 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2019 and 2018, and the results of its operations and its cash flows for each of the years in the three year period ended January 31, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.